OctopusDeploy/docs/docs/getting-started/setup-octopus-deploy.md

 To learn more about Octopus Cloud, see the [Octopus Cloud documentation](/docs/octopus-cloud/index.md).
 :::

-Now that you've created an Octopus Cloud instance, it's time to explore the [Octopus Web Portal](/docs/getting-started/the-octopus-web-portal.md).
+Now that you've created an Octopus Cloud instance, it's time to explore the [Octopus Web Portal](/docs/getting-started/the-octopus-web-portal.md) or you can return to the [getting started guides](/docs/getting-started/getting-started-guides.md).